shrikumarinfotech/infit-image-slider/README.txt

 == Installation ==

 Process 1:
 Go to your WordPress admin `dashboard`.
 Then under `Plugins` menu click `Add New`.
-Click the `Upload Plugin` button and select the `infth-image-slider.zip` file and click `Install Now`.
+Click the `Upload Plugin` button and select the `infit-image-slider.zip` file and click `Install Now`.
 After installation complete click `Activate`.

 Process 2:
-Extract the `infth-image-slider.zip` archive and copy the files into your WordPress root > `/wp-content/plugins/` directory and paste files.
-Then go to your WordPress `dashboard > Plugins > Installed Plugins > INFth Image Slider` and click `Activate`.
+Extract the `infit-image-slider.zip` archive and copy the files into your WordPress root > `/wp-content/plugins/` directory and paste files.
+Then go to your WordPress `dashboard > Plugins > Installed Plugins > INFit Image Slider` and click `Activate`.

 You can display slider on front end by using either one of the following:
-1. Add this shortcode to display the slider into a page/post/widgets: `[infth-image-slider]`
+1. Add this shortcode to display the slider into a page/post/widgets: `[infit-image-slider]`
-2. Add this php code to your template files: `<?php infth_image_slider(); ?>`
+2. Add this php code to your template files: `<?php infit_image_slider(); ?>`

 == Screenshots ==